Like

 bloating, alternating constipation and diarrhea,

-intestinal cramps, rectal itching is also present.
+intestinal cramps, rectal itching are also present.
 It

 irritability.
 There are frequent bladder infections,